Minestrone Soup

 • This recipe is easily adaptable to use other vegetables.
 Try green beans (fresh or frozen), spinach, cabbage, butternut squash, sweet potatoes, yellow squash or peas.
 If using spinach, stir it in at the end, once the soup is done cooking.
 Frozen peas can be stirred in along with the pasta and beans.

 • You can add brown rice, barley or farro instead of pasta.
-Since brown rice takes longer to cook than pasta, add it to the soup along with the broth, tomatoes and zucchini.
+Since brown rice takes longer to cook than pasta, add it to the soup along with the broth, tomatoes and zucchini or cook it in a separate pot.
 Cook barley or farro in a separate pot and then stir into the cooked soup.

 Calories: 230kcal, Carbohydrates: 39g, Protein: 8g, Fat: 6g, Saturated Fat: 1g, Polyunsaturated Fat: 1g, Monounsaturated Fat: 4g, Sodium: 1362mg, Potassium: 505mg, Fiber: 7g, Sugar: 8g, Vitamin A: 4846IU, Vitamin C: 20mg, Calcium: 107mg, Iron: 3mg